tiendat-phan/BE-numrique-Rendement-Turbofan/README.md

 * In general, the increase of the dilution rate indices has similar behavior to the global rate.
 * The increase in the compression rate trigger equally the thermal rate.

-## To conclude and suggest some progress to improve the performance of LEAP
+## To improve the performance of LEAP

 * Increase the compression rates $\pi_c, \pi_f$.
 * Increase the temperature at the end of the combustion chamber $T_{t4}$.